-The Clinical Improvement Zone will explore how the NHS Right Care and Getting It Right First Time (GIRFT) programmes are translating into big improvements for patients and more efficient services across all areas of the NHS.
-It will show how NHS commissioners are identifying and tackling health inequalities at local and regional level, and how providers are working with individual patients to focus on the things that matter most to them.
+The Clinical Improvement Zone explored how the NHS Right Care and Getting It Right First Time (GIRFT) programmes are translating into big improvements for patients and more efficient services across all areas of the NHS.
+It showed how NHS commissioners are identifying and tackling health inequalities at local and regional level, and how providers are working with individual patients to focus on the things that matter most to them.

-There will also be a look at how the programmes will support the implementation of the NHS Long Term Plan, and how they will continue to develop their collaboration with social care and local government.
+There was also a look at how the programmes will support the implementation of the NHS Long Term Plan, and how they will continue to develop their collaboration with social care and local government.